zcollest/scRegNetwrapper/README.md

 ```

 ### Handling results for downstream analysis
-With respect to the outputs from DoRothEA and PROGENy, these functions organize the cell-wise transcription factor and pathway activity scores into various data frames that can be used for downstream analyses.
+With respect to the outputs from DoRothEA and PROGENy, there are functions in this package that organize the cell-wise transcription factor and pathway activity scores into various data frames that can be used for downstream analyses.
 The functions require a `comparison_feature` argument, which is important for two reasons: <br>
 1. It defines the output of the heatmap used for downstram analyses
 2. It adjusts the cell-wise scores based on the proportion of cells in each category of the comparison feature (i.e. healthy vs disease).